 About 50 miles west of the Arizona-New Mexico state line on old Route 66 lies Petrified Forest National Park.
 Created from ancient river beds and inland lakes, the area is known as the Painted Desert because of its colorful sandstone and mudstone deposits.

-What really sets it apart from other desert landscapes are its numerous petrified forests, created when the plant material from trees was replaced with quartz over thousands of years.
-Today the park glistens with multi-hued rock layers and outstanding fossils, enticing visitors to its out-of-this-world setting for a closer view of Nature’s handiwork.
+What sets it apart from other desert landscapes are its numerous petrified forests, created when the plant material from trees was replaced with quartz over millions of years.
+Today, the park glistens with multi-hued rock layers and exposed fossils, enticing visitors to explore an out-of-this-world setting for a closer view of nature’s handiwork.